expel-io/aws-resource-counter/README.md

    * We do not qualify the type of S3 bucket.
    * *NOTE:* We cannot currently count S3 buckets on a per-region basis (due to limitations with the AWS SDK).
    * This is stored in the generated CSV file under the "# of S3 Buckets" column.

+1. **EKS Nodes.** We count the number of nodes across all clusters in all regions.

+   * We do not qualify the type of EKS node.
+   * This is stored in the generated CSV file under the "# of EKS Nodes" column.

 ## Alternative Means of Resource Counting